View all posts filed under 'Virginia Tech'

 JRB and I recently found ourselves in a discussion over the willingness of Alabama Coach Nick Saban to go for two points during the Vanderbilt game a couple weeks ago.
 He felt like St. Nick was “piling on” the points, and I felt that he wasn’t.
 One of the points I brought up was my memory of Alabama’s thrashing of the Virginia Tech Hokies when they came to Blacksburg in 1973.
 That final was 77-6 even after The Bear had gone through the entire 3rd string, the waterboys and a couple of tuba players.

-As I pointed to JRB, 77-6 is something to complain about, not a measly 2-point conversion in a relatively low-scoring game in which your QB has had trouble finding his mark inside the Red Zone and simply needs the practice.
-I argued that the ability to throw under extreme pressure in short yardage situations might be critical in future weeks, and lo and behold, it turned out to be just that.
-But like any good lawyer worth his salt, JRB argued his point passionately and to the nth degree, even in the face of inexorable logic.
+As I pointed to JRB, 77-6 is something to complain about, not a measly 2-point conversion in a relatively low-scoring game in which your QB has had trouble finding his mark inside the Red Zone and simply needs the practice.… Read the rest

 Time to Move On